1.1 In these Terms and Conditions, unless the context otherwise requires, the words below will have the following meanings:

 a) The Customer shall be wholly responsible for providing a safe and/or secure delivery point for the delivery of supplies, such location enjoying adequate lighting and protection from the weather and from risk of loss or theft;

-c) The security and risk of the supplied Titles after they have been delivered at the delivery point is the sole responsibility of the Customer who shall remain wholly liable for full payment of any supplies of Titles whether they have been lost, stolen, misplaced or damaged.
+c) The security and risk of the supplied Titles after they have been delivered at the delivery point is the sole responsibility of the Customer who shall remain wholly liable for full payment of any supplies of Titles regardless of whether the Titles have been lost, stolen, misplaced or damaged.

 2.3 Delivery Times

-b) Any liability of the Company for non-delivery of the Titles shall be limited to replacing the Title(s) within a reasonable time or issuing pro-rated credits (or credit note, as the case may be) against any invoice raised for such Title(s).
+b) Subject to these Conditions, any liability of the Company for non-delivery of the Titles shall be limited to replacing the Title(s) within a reasonable time or issuing pro-rated credits (or credit note, as the case may be) against any invoice raised for such Title(s).

 2.5 Delivery Costs